- 1 Taking your IT contributions to the next level

-Demand for technological skills is expected to grow 55 per cent over the next 20 years,7 but 91 per cent of CEOs express the need to strengthen soft skills with digital skills.8
+Demand for technological skills is expected to grow 55 percent over the next 20 years,7 but 91 percent of CEOs express the need to strengthen soft skills alongside digital skills.8

-To ride this wave, you’ll also need to reframe your perspective of IT in your organisation and become a champion of IT among your peers.
+To ride this wave, you’ll also need to reframe your perspective of IT in your organization and become a champion of IT among your peers.
 IT champions actively seek out leadership and challenging opportunities in every aspect of their life and career.
-They recognise the value of collaborating with marketing teams and working effectively with different groups of stakeholders.
-Taking initiative and recognising that you can play a proactive role not only in enabling IT solutions, but driving business strategy and customer focus, can help to shift your mindset from one of control and efficiency to one of collaboration and innovation, better positioning you to succeed in the era of experience.
+They recognize the value of collaborating with marketing teams and working effectively with different groups of stakeholders.
+Taking initiative and recognizing that you can play a proactive role not only in enabling IT solutions, but driving business strategy and customer focus, can help shift your mindset from one of control and efficiency to one of collaboration and innovation, better positioning you to succeed in the era of experience.

-2 Dion Hinchcliffe, “How IT and the Role of the CIO Is Changing in the Era of Networked Organisations,” 21 May 2015.
+2 Dion Hinchcliffe, “How IT and the Role of the CIO Is Changing in the Era of Networked Organizations,” May 21, 2015.

 3 Frederic, “The Digital Leadership Report 2016 Is Out: Orchestrating Digital Leadership.”